clux/facemaulers/gilgrin.md

 Kiaransalee lost all her power when the hordes of her followers died in this clash (Helm Rift above the acropolis).
 Though the last remaining champion, Shario, distributed parts of her relics to various magocracies on the coast.
 The Eternal Star, a diamond which in its natural form was half a meter in diameter, the pommel of her scythe.
 The scythe of shadow was taken to Waterdeep.

-The scythe is the final part of Kiaransalee's relics.
-The handle was in Gilgrin, the pommel in the reliquary.
+The scythe is the final part of Kiaransalee's relics in Waterdeep.
+The handle was in Gilgrin, the pommel in the Luskan.
 But she still has to use the daemon lords to break Waterdeep to get the scythe.

 ### Felgolos Items
 Shario's Bracers of Evocation (Boosts Evocation Spells, extra dmg dice to all spells of level > 0)